 Some found the written guide to be vague.

-Comes with acrylic paint, 1 brush, hang-up tabs, preprinted canvas, and prop-up easel.
+Comes with acrylic paint, 1 brush, hang-up tabs, preprinted canvas, and a prop-up easel.
 Has a clear numbered guide and an online video for visual learners.
 Introduces users to blending and layering.

 Buyers have found that some of the smaller areas lack numbers.

 Kit uses vibrant, nontoxic acrylic colors.
 If you make a mistake, just wait for the area to dry and paint over it.
 No color mixing is required to complete this painting, and the brushes clean easily with water.

 The packaging can leave the canvas with a few wrinkles, which may require some ironing to remove.

 It's available in 3 different sizes, depending on your wall space.
 You get paints, a brush, and a textured canvas.
 It's an artist-quality painting that you can actually showcase when you're done.

 Frame not included.
 The supply quality is great for beginners, but experts may want to look elsewhere.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.